 We’re also now expecting strong growth in demand for vans – though not from holidaymakers but home movers.
 As the property market recovers from the recent slump and people return from their holidays, we believe the last quarter of this year could see a flurry of home moving.

 So while we have become accustomed to a commoditised car rental industry, characterized by large fleets of identical cars, the sector looks like it will undergo significant change over the coming years.
-In a more transparent market, where it is easier to find niche rental services, the variety of rental services available will become increasingly diverse – giving rental holidaymakers more choice than ever before.
+In a more transparent market, where it is easier to find niche rental services, the variety of rental services available will become increasingly diverse – giving rental holidaymakers more choices than ever before.